btroncone/store/README.md

 ### Usage

-Create a reducer function for each data type you have:
+Create a reducer function for each data type you have in your application.
+The combination of these reducers will make up your application state:

 ```ts
 // counter.ts